Sho670/Automated-Sales-ETL-Pipeline/README.md

 It is especially useful in organizations that need daily reporting, near-real-time operational insights, or a foundation for machine learning pipelines.
 The same architecture can often be adapted as data sources and business needs evolve.

-💻💻 Tools and Discussions:

-Apache Spark
-Apache Spark is the main data processing engine for large-scale transformations.
-It is used to read raw data, clean it, join multiple datasets, aggregate records, and handle batch or streaming workloads efficiently.
-Spark is fast because it processes data in memory and can run across multiple nodes in a cluster.

-In this project, Spark is usually the part that performs the heavy lifting, such as parsing logs, deduplicating records, standardizing columns, and creating final business-ready tables.
-It is especially useful when the data volume is too large for a single machine.

-Databricks
-Databricks is a managed platform that makes it easier to run Spark jobs without managing the infrastructure yourself.
-It provides notebooks, collaborative development, job scheduling, cluster management, and a unified environment for ingestion, transformation, and orchestration.

-In a project like this, Databricks is often where Spark code is developed and executed.
-It can also support both batch and streaming pipelines, and it is commonly used to build lakehouse-style architectures where raw and curated data live together in a structured way.

-Apache Airflow
-Apache Airflow is the orchestration layer of the pipeline.
-It schedules tasks, manages dependencies between jobs, retries failed steps, and gives visibility into whether the pipeline is running successfully.

-For example, Airflow can run the pipeline every morning, first extracting data, then triggering Spark transformations, then running validation checks, and finally loading the curated output into the warehouse.
-This makes the whole process repeatable and automated rather than manually run by engineers.

-SQL
-SQL is used for querying, transforming, and validating structured data.
-In ETL projects, SQL is often used to filter records, join tables, create summary metrics, build reporting tables, and perform data quality checks.

-It is especially important in the loading stage, where transformed data is written into analytics tables that business users can query.
-Even when Spark does the large-scale processing, SQL remains a core tool for final transformations and warehouse modeling.

-Data Lake or Landing Zone
-A data lake or landing zone stores the raw data before it is transformed.
-This layer preserves the source data in its original form, which is useful for traceability, debugging, and reprocessing if something goes wrong.

-This is usually where data first lands after extraction from source systems.
-From there, engineers can build raw, refined, and curated layers so the pipeline stays organized and easier to maintain.

-Data Warehouse or Lakehouse
-A data warehouse or lakehouse is the final destination for cleaned and modeled data.
-This is the layer used by BI dashboards, analysts, and sometimes machine learning workflows.

-In this project, the warehouse stores business-ready tables with consistent schemas and validated metrics.
-A lakehouse setup can combine the flexibility of a data lake with the structured querying capability of a warehouse.

-Monitoring and Logging
-Monitoring tools track job status, execution time, failures, retries, and data quality issues.
-Logging helps engineers debug problems by showing what happened at each stage of the pipeline.

-This part of the stack is very important in automated ETL because pipelines can fail for many reasons, such as bad source data, network issues, or schema changes.
-Good monitoring makes the system reliable and easier to operate over time.

-Working Procedure:

-These tools usually work as a stack.
-Airflow starts the workflow, Databricks and Spark process the data, SQL shapes the final tables, and the warehouse or lakehouse serves the results to analytics users.

-A simple flow looks like this: source systems feed raw storage, Spark transforms the data, SQL refines it, Airflow coordinates the steps, and monitoring ensures the pipeline stays healthy.
-That combination is what makes the project “automated” and production-ready.

 Architecture of the Project: